Prag8855/aab/content/guides/losing-your-job.md

 - **If you get [unemployment benefits](/glossary/ALG%20I)**, the *[[Agentur für Arbeit]]* pays for your health insurance.
 It covers you for free.[^17]
 - **If you don't get unemployment benefits**, you must pay around around {{GKV_ESTIMATED_MIN_CONTRIBUTION|cur}}€ per month.
 Your spouse's or your parents' public health insurance can cover you for free (*[[Familienversicherung]]*).[^7]

-In some cases, your health insurance is free for 1 month after you lose your job (*nachgehende Leistungsanspruch*).[^18] This happens automatically; you don't need to apply for it.
+In some cases, your health insurance is free for 1 month after you lose your job (*nachgehender Leistungsanspruch*).[^18] This happens automatically; you don't need to apply for it.

 ### With private health insurance